 - At the bottom of the page, you will find our Crete ferry route map where you can check all ferry connections from the ports of the island.

 - Should you travel by ferry, we suggest that you book a cabin.
 Most ferries to Crete travel during the night and the journey can be quite long.
 Relaxing in privacy and comfort is key to enjoying your holidays in Crete!

 - The old town of Chania is one of the best holiday spots in Crete for couples.
 It radiates a nostalgic air and it’s great for romantic night strolling.

-- Have a look at the latest ferry schedules for Greece to plan your holidays in Crete for 2021.
+- Have a look at the latest ferry schedules for Greece to plan your holidays in Crete.

 Useful information for Crete

 Crete is a large modern island with all the necessary amenities for locals and visitors.

 In the large cities and towns of the island you can find hotels, banks, ATMs, medical centers, hospitals, post offices, gas stations, pharmacies and visitor information centers.